 - Recommended reading: How to recover from Google Panda effect.

-Do let us know if your domain is hurt by Panda?
+Do let us know if Panda hurts your domain?
 What all strategies are you taking to gain your traffic back?